How frontend sessions work

 Note

-The session length cannot be customized.
-The "session expiration" setting configured in resources corresponds to the maximum period of time the refresh token can be rotated.
+For OIDC-based sessions, configure the IDP session lifetime in the client settings.
+The "session expiration" setting configured in resources corresponds to the maximum period of time the refresh token can be rotated for that resource.

 Mosaic creates a session cookie that stores the information needed to obtain user access and authorization, without requiring the user to authenticate.
 Here are some security guidelines when creating application sessions using cookies: